 Earthjustice’s Washington, D.C.
 Office serves both as a regional office for issues arising in the mid-Atlantic states, and as a center for litigation on important national environmental issues.
 The D.C.
 Office undertakes efforts to limit pollution in disproportionately impacted communities, to protect public lands and waters, and to move toward a clean energy future, among others.
 Its docket currently includes litigation to: protect public health and the environment from toxic air pollution; prompt the regulation and reduction of greenhouse gas emissions; protect streams, wetlands, drinking water supplies, and other waters from pollution and outright destruction; compel the federal government to improve its management and protection of our ocean resources; advance energy efficiency and clean energy solutions; and challenge the federal government’s practice of allowing mountaintop removal mining in the Appalachian region.
 For more information about the office's work, visit: http://earthjustice.org/about/offices/dc.

-Under the supervision of an attorney, an extern’s primary responsibilities are to:
+Under the supervision of an attorney, an extern’s primary responsibilities include such tasks as:

-- Work with attorneys on case development and litigation.
+- Working with attorneys on case development and litigation.

-- Perform legal and factual research, and to develop case strategy and legal theories.
+- Performing legal and factual research, and to develop case strategy and legal theories.

-- Assist attorneys with preparing briefs and motions.
+- Assisting attorneys with preparing briefs and motions.

-- Attend court proceedings and conferences with opposing counsel.
+- Attending court proceedings and conferences with opposing counsel.

 Candidates interested in the Washington, D.C., position should submit

-- Cover letter, stating the applicant’s dates of availability and describing the applicant’s status as a current or recent law student.
-The cover letter should also make clear whether the applicant would be participating in this program for credit or as part of an academic fellowship.
-The best cover letters are one page, address why the applicant wants to work for Earthjustice, and provide information about the applicant that is not apparent or fully explained in the resume.
+- • Cover letter explaining your interest in working for Earthjustice, stating your dates of availability, and confirming that you can earn academic credit or participate as part of an academic fellowship.
+The best cover letters are one page and provide information about the applicant that is not apparent or fully explained in the resume.

 - Unofficial law school transcript.

-- Writing sample of no more than 10 pages, preferably a legal brief or memorandum.
+- • Writing sample of no more than 10 pages, preferably a legal brief or memorandum.
+If you choose to provide an excerpt from a longer piece, please include a writing sample cover page with a paragraph orienting the reader to your analysis.

 - List of 3 professional references.